jacobemanuel/embodiment-lab/docs/AI-Study-Buddy-Workflow-Guide.md

 The platform is a single-page web app that runs a structured research study on AI literacy.
 Participants are guided through a linear flow: consent, demographics, pre-test, learning content (slides + tutor), short scenarios, post-test, and completion.
 The experience supports two learning modes: Text Mode (chat-based tutor) and Avatar Mode (video avatar with speech).
 Admins and the owner can manage content, view live study data, validate sessions, and export full datasets.
 Mentors can view high-level research data but cannot change content or export.

 From a technical point of view, the app is a React + Vite client backed by Supabase (database, auth, edge functions).
 The learning content and questions are stored in Supabase tables and rendered dynamically on the front end.
 Participant responses are saved through a server-side edge function that validates input and writes to the database.
-AI tutor features are powered by a Lovable gateway for text responses and by the Anam API for avatar sessions.
+AI tutor features are powered by OpenAI GPT-5 mini for text and avatar responses.
 The system enforces a strict study flow with sessionStorage markers and blocks backward navigation after each stage is completed.

 ## Actors and roles